Italy: letter of reminder for unpaid tolls

 Payment at the toll station did not work

 It can happen that a card payment is not accepted at the toll station, even though the card is valid.
-You will receive a receipt with the words "Mancato pagamento", which means "not paid".
+At the exit you will be given a receipt with the words 'Mancato pagamento', which means 'not paid'.

 You will be asked to pay the toll on presentation of the receipt.
 Many drivers think this is just a receipt and throw it away carelessly.